Robert-van-Engelen/Forth500/README.md

 The code is rewritten and optimized to be faster and more compact.
 The `docol` fetch-execute cycle is 40% more efficient.

 Words are case-insensitve and can be typed in upper/lower/mixed case.

+Also included is the XASM assembler to build the Forth500 system.